(Or July, for that matter?)

 Just when you thought being a New Yorker represented the pinnacle of human achievement, you learn that the other 49 states enjoy privileges denied the Empire State.
 We’re not just talking about tax policy here.
-Of all the states in the Union, New York is the only one with no ACT test centers in February.
+Of all the states in the Union, New York is the only one with no ACT test centers in February or July.

 Back in 1979, New York State amended its education law to mandate strict disclosure of standardized test material.
 This legislation, known as the Truth-in-Testing Law, initially required that all test-makers had to make copies of every administered test available to test takers.
 Popular tests governed by this law included not just the SAT and ACT, but also graduate admissions exams like the LSAT, MCAT, GRE, and GMAT.
 At last, testing organizations were forced to release exam questions with their correct answers.